This webpage provides information for the 20th Heidelberg Summer School on the topic of

 IMPRS for Astronomy and Cosmic Physics at the University of Heidelberg (IMPRS-HD):

-Max Planck Institute for Astronomy (MPIA); Max Planck Institute for Nuclear Physics (MPIK); Center for Astronomy of Heidelberg University, ZAH (Astronomisches Rechen-Institut, ARI; Institute for Theoretical Astrophysics, ITA; Landessternwarte Koenigstuhl, LSW); and Heidelberg Institute for Theoretical Studies (HITS).
+Max Planck Institute for Astronomy (MPIA); Max Planck Institute for Nuclear Physics (MPIK); Center for Astronomy of Heidelberg University, ZAH (Astronomisches Rechen-Institut, ARI; Institute for Theoretical Astrophysics, ITA; Landessternwarte Koenigstuhl, LSW); and the Heidelberg Institute for Theoretical Studies (HITS).

 Scientific organizing committee: